 The legal amount is the hard credit amount the entity received for the transaction.
 Either one entity can receive the full amount of the transaction as the legal amount or it can be split between entities associated with the transaction.
 The credit amount is the full amount of the transaction, whether hard or soft credit.
 All entities associated with the transaction should receive the full amount as their credit amount.
 Whenever counting dollars, Blackbaud uses the legal amount field so that we avoid double counting.
 Whenever counting donors, we use the credit amount to see how much the donor was credited with.
-Please see the examples at the end of this section for more detail.
+Please see the examples below for more detail.